daniel-dsouza/psychic-octo-giggle/Quick-Start-Guide.md

 5. In the LUG Helper, select `Install Star Citizen` and install the launcher to an SSD (we do not recommend an HDD)
 6. Run the launcher from Lutris and finish installing the game
 7. In the LUG Helper, select `Deploy Easy Anti-Cheat Workaround`
-8. In the LUG Helper, select `Manage Lutris Runners`, and install the latest runner from GloriousEggroll (Or ask us in Spectrum chat which runner is currently best)
+8. In the LUG Helper, select `Manage Lutris Runners`, and install the latest runner from GloriousEggroll (Or ask us on our [social channels](https://github.com/starcitizen-lug/information-howtos#socials) which runner is currently best)
 9. Configure Lutris to use the installed runner. `Right click the game->Configure->Runner Options->Wine version`
 10. In the LUG Helper, select `Manage DXVK Versions` and install the latest dxvk from Sporif Async. **Nvidia users**, see our [latest news](https://github.com/starcitizen-lug/information-howtos/wiki#news) instead for current dxvk recommendations.
 Follow the instructions [on our wiki](https://github.com/starcitizen-lug/information-howtos/wiki/Performance-Tuning#dxvk-async) to enable it in Lutris
 11. Under `System options`, make sure `Prefer system libraries` is `Off`.
 Only if you have no sound in-game, turn this to `On`